dimsemenov/PhotoSwipe/website/documentation/options.md

 ### `mouseUsed` <code class="default">boolean</code> <code class="default">false</code>

-Option allow you to predefine if mouse is used or not.
+Option allows you to predefine if mouse was used or not.
 Some PhotoSwipe feature depend on it, for example default UI left/right arrows will be displayed only after mouse is used.
 If set to `false`, PhotoSwipe will start detecting when mouse is used by itself, `mouseUsed` event triggers when mouse is found.

 ### `escKey` <code class="default">boolean</code> <code class="default">true</code>